Highly sought after, David prosecutes and defends in serious and complex criminal cases across the country, including:

 - Sexual offences

-A committed team player, he provides an exceptional level of service to his instructing solicitors.
-David makes himself available to advise and confer at all times, including evenings and weekends and responds to instructions and queries quickly, whether by telephone or email.
+David works hard and provides an exceptional level of service to his solicitors, most of whom instruct him repeatedly.
+He makes himself available to advise and confer at all times.
+He responds to instructions and queries quickly, making full use of information technology including video conferencing.

-David is very good with his lay clients, many of whom have little or no experience of the criminal justice system.
-He puts his clients at ease, ensuring that they are involved and informed at every stage of the process.
+David’s instructing solicitors value his calm and reassuring manner with lay clients, many of whom have little or no experience of the criminal justice system.
+He strives to put his clients at ease, ensuring that they are involved and informed at every stage of the process.

-Operation Calcutta (ongoing) – Conspiracy to supply Class A drugs.
+Operation Calcutta (2018) – Conspiracy to supply Class A drugs.
 Defending, alone.
 Drugs gang operating in North Liverpool.

 Operation Uzana (2017-2018) – Conspiracy to defraud.
 Defending, led junior.
 Care home fraud.
 The case had over 100,000 pages of evidence and the trial lasted over 12 months.
 David’s client was acquitted.
 The case was reported nationally: https://www.thetimes.co.uk/article/barton-park-care-home-boss-david-barton-stole-millions-from-residents-kscjm73s9